 The Board of Selectmen are the chief municipal officers of the Town.
 The Town Administrator is appointed by the Board of Selectmen to oversee the daily operations of the Town, advise and administer the policies and procedures of the Board, and enforce Town by-laws and actions passed at Town Meeting.

 The Animal Control Officer is responsible for helping the public deal with problems caused by animals.
 This person also works with other local agencies, such as social services and law enforcement, to protect all members of families, both two-legged and four-legged.

-The primary function of the Assessor’s Department is to value all Real Estate and Personal Property within the Town of Tyngsborough.
+The primary function of the Board of Assessors is to value all Real Estate and Personal Property within the Town of Tyngsborough.

 The Building Department is responsible for the review, inspection and permitting for new construction and/or alterations to any structures within the Town.

 The Capital Asset Management Committee provides a policy and systematic approach for creating and maintaining a capital asset and improvement program, and establishes criteria for establishing priority and scheduling of significant costly projects, improvements, or equipment included in the program.

 Elections, Voter Registration, Census, Vital Records (Birth, Death, Marriage), Marriage Licenses, Business Certificates, Dog Licenses, Fishing/Hunting Licenses.

 The Town Collector’s Office is responsible for the collection of all assessed taxes and charges in accordance with Massachusetts General Laws.